danielrosehill/Text-Transformation-Prompt-Library/README.md

 2. Consolidates all JSON prompt files into `prompts.json`
 3. Generates a markdown index (`index.md`) from the consolidated JSON

-### For Integration
-1. Add new prompts to the `/to-integrate/` folder
-2. Automation will process and move them to the main collection
-3. Review consolidated prompts in `/other-repos/consolidated-prompts/` for missing items

 ## Categories